Searching for details:

 Origin of the plan

 In mid-1990s, Russia's prime developer of manned spacecraft, RKK Energia, worked on an ultimately fruitless bid to lead the development of the Angara rocket, the first post-Soviet Russian rocket project.
-RKK Energia's proposal for the project was known as Angara-2.
 Despite a key requirement of the Russian Ministry of Defense for the future rocket was that its entire production and launch facilities to be consolidated inside the Russian Federation, RKK Energia tried to reason that the involvement of former Soviet republics, first of all Kazakhstan and Ukraine, at least on the civilian side of the program, could be mutually beneficial to all sides, especially in the era of collapsing state funding in Russia.
 Particularly, Kazakh and Ukrainian participation could theoretically enable RKK Energia to use extensive hardware, infrastructure and experience left over from the Energia super-heavy launcher.

 In 1997, the Deputy Chairman of the Russian government V. M. Serov returned from a visit to Baikonur with a stunning proposal to restore the launch facilities of the Energia rocket and rebuild the rocket's smaller sibling -- Energia-M -- in a joint effort of former Soviet republics.
 He requested RKK Energia, the main guardian for the monumental project, to prepare its ideas by the 40th anniversary of the Sputnik launch coming in October.

-Angara-2 would feature three boosters on the first stage resembling those on Zenit, but equipped with two-chamber RD-180 engines instead of four-chamber RD-170.
-Straight borrowing of Zenit's boosters with RD-170 engines was also briefly considered at RKK Energia and at KB Yuzhnoe, however resulting 40-ton payload of a three-booster configuration was deemed too large for immediate economic needs.
+The proposed vehicle would feature three boosters on the first stage resembling those on Zenit, but equipped with two-chamber RD-180 engines instead of four-chamber RD-170.
+Straight borrowing of Zenit's boosters with RD-170 engines was also briefly considered at RKK Energia and at KB Yuzhnoe, however the resulting 40-ton payload of a three-booster configuration was deemed too large for immediate economic needs.

 In his letter to the government, Semenov reminded that RKK Energia had already developed an advanced flight control system for the Sea Launch project, which could be recycled for the new effort.
 Semenov also stressed that in case RKK Energia's proposed architecture of the Angara rocket were accepted, orders for the manufacturing of its stages with a diameter of 3.9 meters could be placed to Ukraine-based Yuzhnoe plant, which had all necessary infrastructure for the Zenit rocket of the same caliber.
 Semenov proposed to name the vehicle Energia-Sodruzhestvo or EnerS.
 Semenov also pointed out that, while the testing and initial deployment of the rocket would take place in Baikonur, nothing would prevent Russia from developing its domestic capabilities to produce and launch the same rocket or even its heavier derivatives.